 The Campbelltown 2020 Yarning Circle represents a commitment to supporting and sharing Aboriginal culture and acknowledging the long standing history of the Dharawal people of Campbelltown.

-The Campbelltown 2020 Yarning Circle will be launched in November, 2020.
+The Campbelltown 2020 Yarning Circle was opened in Koshigaya Park during December 2020.

 We acknowledge the support and contributions of the Dharawal Men's Aboriginal Corporation, Tharawal Local Aboriginal Land Council and Cubbitch Barta Native Title Claimants in the development of this project.